cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/input.md

 weight: 7
 ---

-In this exercise, we will see how you can capture interactive input in your Jenkins Pipeline while it is running.
+In this lab, we will see how you can capture interactive input in your Jenkins Pipeline while it is running and some pitfalls you will want to avoid when using the `input` step.

-1. Use the GitHub file editor to update the **Jenkinsfile** file in the **master** branch of your forked **helloworld-nodejs** repository - adding the following `stage` to your Pipeline after the ***Build and Push Image*** `stage` and commit the changes:
+1. Use the GitHub file editor to update the **Jenkinsfile** file in the **main** branch of your copy of the **helloworld-nodejs** repository - adding the following `stage` to your Pipeline after the ***Build and Push Image*** `stage` and commit the changes:

 ```
     stage('Deploy') {
       when {
         beforeAgent true
         beforeInput true
-        branch 'master'
+        branch 'main'
       }
       input {
         message "Should we continue?"